 The Pasedagplatz and the stop of TRAM 12 can be reached in five minutes by foot, with the tram leading directly to Berlin/Mitte and the Museum Island (tram stop Kupfergraben) in the heart of the city.
 It traverses the district adjacent to Weißensee, Prenzlauer Berg, which is one of the most popular quarters in the eastern part of Berlin with numerous cafés, bars and restaurants.
 The Friedrichstraße can be reached on TRAM 12 in 30 minutes; this is not only a traffic hub but also the urban and cultural center of eastern downtown with galleries, museums, shops, and a vibrant nightlife.

-Our studios are approx. 45 – 55 m² with a height of approx. 3.5 m.
+The studios of the art school & artist residency are approx. 45 – 55 m² with a height of approx. 3.5 m.
 The bright spaces are equipped with working tables and chairs, overhead lighting, and light protection for the windows.
 One studio can be used by 3 or 4 persons.
 Five minutes by foot from the BAI you can find a large DIY market with a comprehensive offer of material and tools.